 Muscle GSDs are ultra-rare conditions which require global co-operation.
 IamGSD liaises with both national and international organizations covering GSDs, in-born errors of metabolism and rare diseases more widely.

 If your country or organization is not listed and you feel it should be, please let us know.

 RARE DISEASE ORGANISATIONS

-EUROMAC is a registry of patients affected by McArdle Disease and by other forms of rare neuromuscular glycogenosis where exercise intolerance is the main symptom.
+EUROMAC is a registry of patients affected by McArdle Disease and by other forms of rare neuromuscular glycogenosis where physical activity intolerance is the main symptom.
 It is consortium of 15 hospitals and research institutes across Europe.
 They co-operated with AGSD-UK to translate and produce books, leaflets, emergency cards and videos in eight languages.

 CANADIAN ORGANIZATION FOR RARE DISORDERS